ralls0/LiqoBenchmark/README.md

 kubectl get pods -n monitoring
 ```

-To scrape metrics exposed by the locust-exporter you should create the service monitor resource.
+In order to scrape metrics exposed by the locust-exporter you should create the service monitor resource.

 ```bash
 k -n monitoring apply -f ./kubernetes-manifests/metrics/locust-servicemonitor.yaml